MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

     ![Screenshot of Dynamics 365 Remote Assist mobile, showing the contacts screen and highlighting the search icon.](./media/ram-to-ram-search-collaborator.jpg "Search")

-3. Select the remote collaborator's name, and then select **Launch call**.
+3. Select the remote collaborator's name, and then select **Launch Call**.

     ![Screenshot of Dynamics 365 Remote Assist mobile showing the Launch Call button.](./media/ram-to-ram-launch-call.jpg)